-Michael Apted, director of ‘Up’ doc series, dies at 79
+Michael Apted, director of ‘Up’ documentary series, dies

 “The series was an attempt to do a long view of English society,” Apted told Slant Magazine in 2019.
 “The class system needed a kick up the backside.”

-Apted was born in Aylesbury in 1941.
+Apted was born in Aylesbury to a middle class family in 1941.
 Scholarships allowed him to study at Cambridge, where he counted John Cleese among his friends.
 He started in media with an apprenticeship at Granada Television, working on productions such as “Coronation Street.”

 He made his feature debut in 1972 on “The Triple Echo” with Oliver Reed and Glenda Jackson.
-In 1980, he came to the U.S. to direct “Coal Miner’s Daughter,” a commercial and critical success which earned Sissy Spacek a best actress Oscar.
-Apted ended up moving to California after that and worked steadily in film and television for the next 40 years.
+In 1980, he came to the U.S. to direct “Coal Miner’s Daughter,” a commercial and critical success that earned Sissy Spacek a best actress Oscar.
+Apted moved to California after that and worked steadily in film and television for the next 40 years.

 Although Apted himself was never nominated for an Oscar, his films would garner two more acting nominations: Sigourney Weaver for her portrayal of Dian Fossey in “Gorillas in the Mist” and Jodie Foster for “Nell.”

-The Academy of Motion Picture Arts and Sciences tweeted Friday that, “He will be missed.”
-Apted was actively involved in his own industry, having served as an Academy governor and as president of the DGA from 2003 to 2009.
+The Academy of Motion Picture Arts and Sciences on Friday tweeted, “He will be missed.”
+Apted was involved in the industry, having served as an academy governor and as president of the directors guild from 2003 to 2009.

-He directed a wide variety of projects and stars including John Belushi in “Continental Divide,” William Hurt in “Gorky Park,” Hugh Grant and Gene Hackman in “Extreme Measures” and Jennifer Lopez in “Enough.”
-In 1999, he directed the third Pierce Brosnan James Bond film, “The World Is Not Enough,” More recently, he worked on the Showtime series “Masters of Sex.”
+He directed a wide variety of projects and stars, including John Belushi in “Continental Divide,” William Hurt in “Gorky Park,” Hugh Grant and Gene Hackman in “Extreme Measures” and Jennifer Lopez in “Enough.”
+In 1999, he directed the third Pierce Brosnan James Bond film, “The World Is Not Enough.”
+More recently, he worked on the Showtime series “Masters of Sex.”

+Although he transcended genres, Apted’s work, no matter how fantastical, was rooted in a sense of realism.

+“I was enormously influenced by English realism,” Apted said in 2018. “(It) was about not just finding the place but also to have the voice of the people living there. … If I could do it outside a studio, in the real place, I would do it.”

-Taylor Hackford, who succeeded Apted at the DGA said in a statement that he was “the definition of ‘mensch’ – like the wonderful director he was, you could always count on him to deliver a clear and well thought out point-of-view, usually leavened with a dollop of dry wit.”
+Taylor Hackford, who succeeded Apted at the directors guild, said in a statement that he was “the definition of ‘mensch’ — like the wonderful director he was, you could always count on him to deliver a clear and well thought out point-of-view, usually leavened with a dollop of dry wit.”

-Steven Soderbergh, who also served alongside Apted at the DGA, added that he, “spent countless hours literally two feet from Michael and loved every minute of it.
+Steven Soderbergh, who also served alongside Apted at the directors guild, added that he “spent countless hours literally two feet from Michael and loved every minute of it.
 Apart from his own remarkable body of work, what he gave to the DGA can’t be measured; he put his entire BEING into the Guild and inspired us all to follow his example.”

 Apted wasn’t looking to slow down either.
 He told Slant Magazine that he would be keen to do a “70 Up.”